How does your computer find websites

 One detail in the screenshots is simplified: your local resolver and the recursive resolver are not always the same thing.

-Your computer asks a system resolver to resolve the domain.
-That local resolver usually forwards the question to a configured recursive resolver, often your router, your ISP, or a public DNS service.
 If the answer is not cached, the recursive resolver follows the DNS hierarchy: root nameservers, TLD nameservers, then the authoritative nameservers for the domain.
-It returns the IP address, and your browser can connect to the website.

 Hope this helps!